-- 5.1 When a conflict of interest or perceived conflict of interest is declared, the relevant parties below will advise on and determine whether the interest is irreconcilable: - 1.
-For Council Members, Independent Members of non-statutory Committees and the Chair of the SPC the Chair of Council. - 2.
-For the Chair of Council that they are notified to the Accounting Officer and reviewed by the Senior Independent Council Member. - 3.
-For SPC members the Chair of the SPC. - 5.2 Where a Member is unsure of the effect of an interest or has a prejudicial interest which they believe to be significant, to ensure that appropriate action is taken, the Member should consult with the relevant party below: - 1.
-For Council Members, Independent Members of non-statutory Committees and the Chair of the SPC- the Chair of Council. - 2.
-For the Chair of Council the Senior Independent Council Member. - 3.
-For SPC members the Chair of the SPC. - 5.3 The decisions of the respective Chairs/Senior Independent Council Member on these matters will be final.
+- 5.1.
+When a conflict of interest or perceived conflict of interest is declared, the relevant parties below will advise on and determine whether the interest is irreconcilable: - For Council Members, Independent Members of non-statutory Committees and the Chair of the SPC the Chair of Council. - For the Chair of Council that they are notified to the Accounting Officer and reviewed by the Senior Independent Council Member. - For SPC members the Chair of the SPC. - 5.2.
+Where a Member is unsure of the effect of an interest or has a prejudicial interest which he or she believes to be significant, to ensure that appropriate action is taken, the member should consult with the relevant party below: - For Council Members, Independent Members of non-statutory Committees and the Chair of the SPC- the Chair of Council. - For the Chair of Council the Senior Independent Council Member. - For SPC members the Chair of the SPC. - 5.3.
+The decisions of the respective Chairs/SICM on these matters will be final.